Henry Waxman, US Congressman (California)

 Tim Male, Takoma Park Councilmember (Maryland)

-Councilmember Male has been both a registered public interest lobbyist and a senior ecologist for Environmental Defense Fund.
-A major portion of his work there was to help direct their campaign to reform US farm and food policies, expand support for farmers markets and organic agriculture and fight against subsidies for unhealthy commodities.
-He currently serves as Vice-President for Conservation Policy for Defenders of Wildlife.
-He was previously a biologist in Australia, New Zealand, Virgina, New York, Texas and Alabama.
+Councilmember Male was formerly a registered public interest lobbyist and a senior ecologist for Environmental Defense Fund.
+A major portion of his work at EDF was to help direct its campaign to reform US farm and food policies, expand support for farmers’ markets and organic agriculture, and fight against subsidies for unhealthy commodities.
+He currently serves as Vice President for Conservation Policy at Defenders of Wildlife.
+He has worked as a biologist in Australia, New Zealand, Virgina, New York, Texas, and Alabama.

 Eric Olson, Prince George’s County Councilmember (Maryland)

 “I’m taking the VegPledge because I’ve been a vegetarian for more than 20 years.
 Whether one is drawn to a vegetarian diet for health, environmental, animal welfare, religious, or other reasons, one thing is sure – there are incredible vegetarian meals of many cultures to explore!”
 Councilmember Olson represents Maryland’s third District and focuses on supporting the public education system, increasing opportunities for young people, addressing the root causes of crime, and strengthening our environment.
 This is his first year taking the Veg Pledge, but he has been vegetarian for 22 years.

 Ingrid H. Morroy, Arlington Commissioner of Revenue (Virginia)